AlScott006/speed_checker_tool/README.md

 I have elected to only represent a small amount of the data but the tool allows for easy feature addition.

+I have decided due to the fact this is a tool I have kept the file structure flat.